jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 141 Returning Officer to be notified of writ
 [Repealed]

-### 142 Electoral Commission to give public notice of polling day, nomination day, and nomination process
+### 142 Electoral Commission to give notice of nomination day and nomination process
+(1) This section applies,—
+  (a) in respect of a general election, on the earlier of the following:
+    (i) the day on which the Prime Minister gives public notice of the day that is to be polling day for a general election; and
+    (ii) the day on which the Governor-General issues, under section 125, a writ for a general election; or (b) in respect of a by-election, on the day on which either of the following occurs:
+    (i) the Speaker publishes, under section 129(1), a notice of vacancy in the seat of a member of Parliament elected to represent an electoral district that is to be filled by a by-election:
-(1) Immediately after receiving a writ requiring an election to be held in a district, the Electoral Commission must give public notice of the following matters:
+    (ii) the Governor-General issues, under section 153E(2), a writ for a fresh election in a district.
+(2) If this section applies, the Electoral Commission must give notice to the public of the following matters:
-  (a) the polling day appointed in the writ:
-  (b) the nomination day appointed in the writ:
+  (a) the date of nomination day; and
-  (c) the requirements for submitting nominations of candidates.
+  (b) the requirements for submitting nominations of candidates.
-(2)
+(3) Notice may be given in any manner that the Electoral Commission considers appropriate.

 **Nominations**